Next-Gen App & Browser

 OVERVIEW

-Note : We have compiled all HTML Interview Question for you in a template format.
+Note: We have compiled all HTML Interview Questions for you in a template format.
 Feel free to comment on it.
-Check it out now!!
+Check it out now!

-This section covers HTML interview questions for freshers, such as basic tags, the structure of an HTML document, and creating links and lists.
+Here are the HTML interview questions for freshers covering concepts such as basic tags, an HTML document structure and more.

-HTML stands for Hypertext Markup Language and is used to create web pages.
-It combines Hypertext, which defines links between web pages, and Markup language, which defines the structure of text documents within tags.
+HTML stands for HyperText Markup Language and is used to create the structure of web pages.
+It combines HyperText, which allows linking between web pages, and a Markup Language, which uses tags to define the structure and presentation of content.

 Example: